-- Log in to the JSS with a web browser.
-1.

-- In the top-right corner of the page, click Settings .

-- Click Computer Management.

-In the "Computer Management-Server Infrastructure" section, click File Share Distribution Points ...
+- 1. Log in to the JSS with a web browser. - 2.
+In the top-right corner of the page, click Settings 🐼 . - 3.
+Click Computer Management.
+On a smartphone or iPod touch, this option is in the pop-up menu. - 4.
+In the "Computer Management-Server Infrastructure" section, click File Share Distribution Points . - 5.
+Click the distribution point you want to clone, edit, or delete.

-- 5. Click the distribution point you want to clone, edit, or delete. - 6.
-Do one of the following: - To clone the distribution point, click Clone and make changes as needed.
+- 6. Do one of the following: - To clone the distribution point, click Clone and make changes as needed.
 Then click Save. - To edit the distribution point, click Edit and make changes as needed.
-Then click Save. - To delete the distribution point, click Delete and then click Delete again to confirm.
+Then click Save . - To delete the distribution point, click Delete and then click Delete again to confirm.